odecci-dev/govla-front-end/KC/Readme.txt

 - Reused the fields from All Members Page
 - Reused and modified some styles from allMembers.scss
 - Reused the function from Loan and Payment Modal for showing, closing and animation

+Second Commit:
+• Implemented the New Application & Checkbox IN-PROGRESS
+- Applied all the modal elements in each pages
+• Reapplied a deleted function from previous commit for Checkboxes in All Members Page (app.js)